BaselHack/2021-team-5/readme.md

 * Create a service principal, download the token, set the environment variable.
 * Make sure this service principal has access to the bucket with the CSV and the pictures.
 Otherwise you get a strange ERROR 400.
 * Run the request to start the training.
 It will return a request to ask for the status.
+* It seems to be required to put all your products into one 'ProductSet' because you have to provide it in the request.